-Donald Trump Could Mute Not Block Twitter Followers, Says Judge
+Donald Trump Could Mute But Not Block Twitter Followers, Says Judge

 The judge informed both parties that it would be better if they reach a settlement regarding the case, reports Newsweek.
 If they fail to do so, Buchwald said this may lead to a new law, which will possibly be not favorable to them.

-The settlement means Trump is will no longer be allowed to block critics but he can mute them to avoid reading criticisms.
+The settlement means Trump will no longer be allowed to block critics but he can mute them to avoid reading criticisms.
 In other words, the followers are still free to say what they want to say to Trump on his Twitter account but the president has the option not to see them.

 A group including the Knight First Amendment Institute and seven individuals sued Trump in July last year after the president blocked them from his Twitter account @realDonaldTrump.
 The plaintiffs stressed that Trump’s personal account is a “public forum” and that they shouldn’t have been blocked because of their differing views.

-Trump’s side, meanwhile, believes his Twitter account is not a public forum therefore he has the right to block people.
+Trump’s side, meanwhile, believes his Twitter account is not a public forum, therefore he has the right to block people.
 The White House, however, has signified that the messages Trump says on Twitter are “official statements.”

 Katherine Fallow, a lawyer for the plaintiffs, pointed this out saying the @realDonaldTrump account is not “purely personal” since “it is overwhelmingly used for official purposes.”